ironzhang/superlib/README.md

 # superlib

-superlib is a common lib for superdns project.
+superlib is a common lib for sns(super-name-system) project.